Interferometric and Bipartite OTOC for Non-Markovian Open Quantum Spin-Chains and Lipkin-Meshkov-Glick Model: Conclusions

 \section{Conclusions}

-In this work, some facets of information scrambling in spin-chain models were explored.
+In this work, facets of information scrambling in spin-chain models were explored.
 To this effect, the following models were considered.
 The first one was the Ising spin chain interacting with a Lipkin-Meshkov-Glick (LMG) type bath, while the second was a tilted field Ising model (TFIM) interacting with an anisotropic spin chain bath at one extremity.
+The models are chosen to observe the different effects they have on the saturation time and the saturation value of information scrambling measures.
 To characterize the information scrambling, interferometric OTOC ($\mathcal{F}-$OTOC) and bipartite OTOC were studied and compared.